-- (2) The council must consider the report of the speaker in terms of sub-rule (1) and must give the councillor or traditional leader concerned an opportunity to state his or her case.
-As soon as a councillor or traditional leader has stated his or her case, he or she must leave the meeting whilst the council considers the matter. - (3) If, after consideration of the matter, the council is of the opinion that the councillor was absent without a good reason, the municipal manager must in writing request the MEC to remove the councillor from the council.
-If the council finds that the reason for the absence from any of the meetings was a good reason, the council may issue a formal warning to the councillor or traditional leader and determine the period during which the warning will be valid. - (4) The councillor ceases to be a councillor on the date that the MEC informs the municipal manager that the councillor had been removed from office. - (5) The removal of a councillor from office or a warning does not exempt that councillor from paying any fine in terms of rule 13(6).
+- (1) Whenever a report submitted to the Speaker in terms of rule 13(7) identifies a Councillor that had been absent from three or more consecutive Council meetings or three or more consecutive committee meetings which that Councillor was required to attend the Speaker must in writing report the matter to the Council at the first ordinary Council meeting next ensuring. - (2) The Council must consider the report of the Speaker in terms of sub-rule (1) and must give the Councillor concerned an opportunity to state his or her case.
+As soon as a Councillor has stated his or her case, he or she must leave the meeting whilst the Council considers the matter. - (3) If, after consideration of the matter, the Council is of the opinion that the Councillor was absent without a good reason, the Municipal Manager must in writing request the MEC to remove the Councillor from the Council.
+If the Council finds that the reason for the absence from any of the meetings was a good reason, the Council may issue a formal warning to the Councillor and determine the period during which the warning will be valid and that the fine contemplated in rule 13(6) may be reduced or waived. - (4) The Councillor ceases to be a Councillor on the date that the MEC informs the Municipal Manager that the Councillor had been removed from office. - (5) The removal of a Councillor from office or a warning does not exempt that Councillor from paying any fine in terms of rule 13(6).

-Who may attend meetings
+16. Who may attend meetings